Early Signs of Flat Feet Detectable in Children

-Children are in a constant state of growth and development and therefore often require frequent shopping trips to purchase items that will fit their growing bodies.
-Shoes often fall into this list of necessities, and with the purchase of new shoes parents should also keep in mind the necessity of proper foot health.
-Children in particular are prone to developing flat feet, a condition characterized by an abnormal collapse of the arch while standing.
-Parents can watch for early signs of flat feet in children, which include: a flat foot arch at age 5 or older, heels that tend to angle outward when seen from the back, clumsiness during activity or early leg fatigue, or foot, knee or ankle pain during or after activity or the middle of the night.
+Children are in a constant state of growth and development, and they often require frequent shopping trips to purchase items that will fit their growing bodies.
+Shoes often fall into this list of necessities, and with the purchase of new shoes parents should also keep in mind the necessity of proper foot health and signs of flat feet.

 What are Signs of Flat Feet?

 Flat feet are a condition in which the arch of the foot is depressed and the sole of the foot is almost completely in contact with the ground.
 Standing about 20-30% of the population generally has flat feet because their arch never formed during growth.